wilsontestoni/frontendmentor_challenges/news-homepage/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Four homepage solution

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.